On this page you will find information about Our Worship, the 2020 Peace Lecture, Our Community, Children’s Meeting, Interfaith

 ** Isaac Penington, 1667 Quaker Faith and Practice 10.01.

 We think it is important to build a strong and lively community, and we organise other activities besides Meeting for Worship.
-For example:
+Outside of the pandemic, for example, we organise the following activities and many are still available via Zoom:

 • We have a Well-being group which meets every two months